top of page

 Trauma = Beyond the coping capacity of the individual

-• As the field of psychology progresses, so does our knowledge of the significance that an individual’s experiences have on emotional health and behavior.
+As the field of psychology progresses, so does our knowledge of the significance that an individual’s experiences have on emotional health and behavior.
+Trauma could be both a risk factor and a consequence of psychosis.

 Research Findings: